jasmineuchil/MongoPython/README.md

 ```
 After cloning the repository to your system, Update username, password, hostname and port number for all the `.py` scripts

+To install pymongo, make sure you have installed python3 (along with PIP) and then `import pymongo`

 Run python script `pythoncode.py` which will create a sample data

 To validate, login to the container